Setup Guide

 Should the chair be adjusted differently for laptop vs. monitor use?

-Yes — laptops are tricky because the screen and keyboard are stuck together.
+Yes - laptops are tricky because the screen and keyboard are stuck together.
 The best fix is an external keyboard with a laptop stand so you can get the screen at eye level without wrecking your wrist angle.
-If you’re using the laptop directly, adjust your chair to prioritize typing posture (elbows at desk height) and lean forward 5-10 degrees if needed.
+If you’re using the laptop directly, adjust your chair to prioritize typing posture (elbows at desk height) and use only a slight forward lean if needed.
 It’s a compromise, not ideal, but it works.

 What if two adjustments conflict - for example, seat height for the desk vs. feet on floor?